Robf94/jnr_front_end_task/readme.md

 - Refactored using SCSS to allow for nesting and better organisation.
 Although I have not created any here, variables and mixins would be beneficial for reusable elements if the page was to be developed into a larger site.

-- Move img dimensions into SCSS, added alt to img.
+- Moved img dimensions into SCSS, added alt to img.